 The Modern Jumpsuit

-A modern jumpsuit with elevated details can look as formal as a gown.
+A modern jumpsuit or pants at a wedding with elevated details can look as formal as a gown.
 "A woman can wear a bold necklace with dressy pants or in a jumpsuit, especially in a formal fabric," Chertoff explains.
-For an evening-appropriate take, Aflalo suggests a fit and flare style that is both modern and romantic.
+For an evening-appropriate take, try a fit and flare style that is both modern and romantic.

-Strong shoulder and ruffles can add instant sophistication in an unfussy manner.
-A romantic style with a clean silhouette styled with embellished accessories makes for a winning combination that is guaranteed get you style compliments every time.
+Strong shoulders and ruffles can add instant sophistication in an unfussy manner.
+A romantic style with a clean silhouette styled with embellished accessories makes for a winning combination that is guaranteed to get you style compliments every time.

 Old Hollywood Glamour